MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 title: "Deploy and configure workload identity federation in Azure Arc-enabled Kubernetes (preview)" ms.date: 11/11/2024 ms.topic: how-to
-description: "workload identity federation can be used with Azure Arc-enabled Kubernetes clusters."
+description: "Workload identity federation can be used with Azure Arc-enabled Kubernetes clusters."
 ---

 # Deploy and configure workload identity federation in Azure Arc-enabled Kubernetes (preview)